These Slow Cooker Hash Browns are loaded with meat, cheese, and veggies to start your morning right. Wrap up in a tortilla and go face the day.

 Some people just can't hold their liqueur.
 It's a skill I think everyone should find some time to develop.
 See, being able to sip a drink and hold a conversation is a wonderful thing that often leads to evenings of laughter and entertainment.
 However, some people just drink to get drunk and end up spending most of the night in the bathroom.
 This happened the other night as we were dining with strangers and enjoying bourbon samples at the Mid-Atlantic Food and Wine Festival.

 With a starter of a cheddar apple tart with bacon, followed by a wonderful portion of a large seared sea scallop and smoked bacon over sweet corn.
 The main dish was a very large portion of pork shank with a loaded baked bean.
 The meal wound down quite nicely with two small sugar crusted waffles and bacon ice cream.
+Yes, I said bacon ice cream.
 All in all, I thought the value for the price of the ticket was outstanding.
-The event took place from March 6 to 10th all over Delaware, covering all three counties, in some of the most historic and well staffed locations.
+The event took place from March 6 to 10th all over Delaware, covering all three counties.
+It was held in some of the most historic and well staffed locations.

 You always run that risk with open seating.
 Handsome and I normally love meeting new people and talking with strangers but we knew that wouldn't be the case as the last two late comers to our table promptly introduced themselves as lawyers.
 Don't get me wrong, I have nothing against lawyers.
 I have something against a man who makes it a point to tilt his nose in the air and introduce himself as 'John Doe, Lawyer' to every person at the table.
 You know, you've probably heard of me.
 His guest, his son (who clearly acquired his father's charming personality), and he filled the rest of our evening with pompous talk about Biffy and Tiffy, and their cleavage, and how horrible they were for taking half of the assets in the marriage.
 Deep and stimulating kind of conversation.

 The event was great, and the long list of other events for the Mid-Atlantic Food and Wine Festival was extensive and fun.
 There were many other tastings I wish I had made the time to attend - but who knows - there's always next year!

-Slow Cooker Loaded Hash Browns
+Slow Cooker Hash Browns

 - 8 oz bulk turkey sausage